The Bankrate promise

 Average cost of travel insurance by age

 Travel insurance providers evaluate risk in the same way traditional insurers do when it comes to their premiums.
-The older a traveler is, the more they can expect to pay for coverage because older travelers are more likely to become ill or injured on a trip.
-In a 2021 analysis conducted by AdvisorSmith, it was estimated that average prices differed from a low of $92 for a young child to a high of $805 for a centenarian.
+The older a traveler is, the more they can expect to pay for coverage, as older travelers are more likely to become ill or injured on a trip.
+For example, a 2021 analysis conducted by AdvisorSmith found that average prices differed from a low of $92 for a young child to a high of $805 for a centenarian.

 Here’s a breakdown of the average cost of travel insurance by age.

-While higher costs are more common among older travelers, it doesn’t mean an affordable policy isn’t within reach.
+While higher costs are more common among older travelers, affordable policies can still be found.
 Shopping around and comparing quotes from different providers is key to finding the right level of coverage at the right price point.

 Average cost of travel insurance by trip cost

 The total length of your trip can also directly impact the amount you can expect to pay for travel insurance.
-A two-week trip will likely cost you more than a weekend getaway.
-And the higher the overall trip cost, the higher the premium, in most cases.
-As a general rule, experts say travelers can expect to spend 4-11 percent of the total cost of their trip on travel insurance.
+A two-week trip will likely cost you more than a weekend getaway, and the higher the overall trip cost, the higher the premium will be in most cases.

 Average cost of travel insurance by number of travelers

 One factor you should take into consideration when planning your trip and selecting a travel insurance policy is the number of travelers in your group.
-The more people you’ll be traveling with, the higher the premium because there’s a greater risk of your insurer having to cover unexpected costs.
+The more people you’ll be traveling with, the higher your premium will likely be, because there’s a greater risk of your insurer having to cover unexpected costs.
 This is especially true for older groups who also have an increased likelihood of incurring medical expenses during a trip.
-Here’s what that average cost could look like for a solo traveler versus a few different types of groups.

 Per AdvisorSmith, a single adult traveling alone can expect to pay an average of $111, while a party traveling with two adults and two children will pay closer to an average of $167.